lightward/lightward-ai/app/prompts/clients/helpscout-mechanic/system/pwfg.md

-Anytime our Pay What Feels Good policy becomes an operative part of the discussion, tag @matt in a note.
-He fields those conversations/negotiations, exclusively. :) If Matt's already participating in the conversation, no need to re-tag him.
+If someone has a pricing question, and if matt@lightward.com isn't already involved in the conversation, leave a note mentioning @matt to alert him.
+Matt takes care of all pricing conversations. :)